Generate an App page

 This will create a new Angular Workspace, generate an app module, needed config files, and test suite for your new Angular project.
 You'll be asked a series of set-up questions:

-2. Which stylesheet format would you like to use?
-(Less)
+1. Which stylesheet format would you like to use?
+(CSS)

-Note that we used the prefix property to set our own default prefix.
-Angular's default is "app", but a good naming convention is to use a short prefix related to your company or application name to easily differentiate from 3rd party utilities.
+Note that we used the --prefix property above to set our own default prefix.
+Angular’s default prefix is app, but a good naming convention is to use a short prefix related to your company or application name, which helps to easily differentiate from third-party utilities.

 <!-- this looks like it's one of our own app components -->